Workers Compensation Insurance Provided By Our Agency

 Why do certain clients require you to carry Workers Compensation insurance?

+The expense and hassle of a workplace injury are not things that your clients want to deal with.
+As a result, they may demand that contractors who work for them hold workers' compensation insurance.
 This requirement limits legal liability for the client.
 Independent contractors with business insurance are more likely to seek payment from their insurance companies (instead of the client) if they are injured while working on a project.

 Want to learn more about this policy?
 Our team understands the risk associated with different industries and can help map your requirements with the right coverage.
 Get in touch with us today for a customized policy.